-- Habitat connectivity increases from 2020 levels. - Wildlife mortality is reduced by 2030 so that mortalities from all sources include no grizzly bear or wolverine, and less than 4% and 5% of the population over five years for mountain goat and black bear respectively. - Invasive species, aquatic and terrestrial connectivity improvements are incorporated into all highway construction or maintenance projects. - Structural connectivity along transportation corridors improves from 2020 levels, through collaboration with Ministry of Transportation & Infrastructure British Columbia and Canadian Pacific Railway.
+- Habitat connectivity increases from 2022 levels. - Wildlife mortality caused by highway traffic is reduced by 2032 so that cumulative mortalities from all anthropogenic sources include no grizzly bear or wolverine, and less than 4% and 5% of the population over five years for mountain goat and black bear respectively. - Invasive species mitigation, and aquatic/terrestrial connectivity improvements are incorporated into all highway construction and maintenance projects. - Structural (ecological) connectivity (i.e. terrestrial or aquatic connectivity across roads) along transportation corridors improves from 2022 levels, through collaboration with the British Columbia Ministry of Transportation & Infrastructure and the Canadian Pacific Railway.

-Objective 1.4: Research needs and priorities for Mount Revelstoke and Glacier national parks and Rogers Pass National Historic Site are identified and communicated to the public in collaboration with partners, stakeholders and Indigenous partners whose traditional territories include the parks and site.
+Objective 1.4: Research needs and priorities for Mount Revelstoke and Glacier national parks and Rogers Pass National Historic Site are identified and communicated to the public in collaboration with partners, stakeholders and Indigenous partners whose traditionally used lands and waters include the parks and site.

-- High priority research is initiated through partnerships with academic institutions and Indigenous partners by 2022. - A volunteer based citizen science program, established by 2025, contributes to research initiatives.
+- High priority research is initiated through partnerships with academic institutions and Indigenous partners by 2024. - A volunteer-based citizen science program, established by 2027, contributes to research initiatives.